stanford-oval/cs294-homework-workdir/hw2/README.md

 ```
 and navigate to <http://127.0.0.1:6006>.
 You will see several plots who describe various metrics through training.
 The "almond\_dialogue\_nlu/em" plot (in the "almond\_dialogue\_nlu" section) is the main accuracy metric.

-Your model should achieve higher than **95%** accuracy on the synthetic set.
+Your model should achieve higher than **95%** accuracy on the synthetic evaluation set.

-**Optionally**, you can write an evaluation set yourself and use `make evaluate`.
+**Optionally**, you can write a small evaluation set yourself and use `make evaluate`.
 See the restaurant example for the file format.

 ## Submission

 Your submission should include a complete dialogue agent for a new domain.
-Package the whole starter code and all generated files into a zip file or tarball, then upload it to Stanford Box.
-Email the link to the TA for grading.
+Package the whole starter code and all generated files (datasets, trained models, etc.) into a zip file or tarball, then upload it to [Stanford Box](https://stanford.account.box.com/).
+If you have multiple trained models and multiple versions of your dataset for your domain, only submit the best one.

+All members of a group should submit the same text file on Canvas, and include the following information:
+  - Name of the students in your group
+  - A link to the uploaded file on Stanford box (make sure you choose "People in your company" when creating the shared link)
+  - One example dialogue that you had with your agent (the agent does NOT need to understand you at every turn)